Python Turtle - Lesson 6¶

 1print(7 < 8 and "a" < "o")

-Predict what you think will be written to the Shell when your run this code.
+Predict what you think will be printed in the Shell when you run the code

 Line 1:print(7 < 8 and "a" < "o")first Python will complete the comparison operations from left to right